neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

-# Use the SLEAP module on the SWC HPC cluster
+# Use SLEAP on the SWC HPC cluster

 ```{include} ../_static/swc-wiki-warning.md
 ```